magjac/d3-graphviz/README.md

 Returns a new graphviz renderer instance on the given *selection*.

-#### Creating a Graphviz Renderer using a selector string
+#### Creating a Graphviz Renderer using a selector string or a node

 <a name="d3_graphviz" href="#d3_graphviz">#</a> <b>d3.graphviz</b>(<i>selector</i>) [<>](https://github.com/magjac/d3-graphviz/blob/master/src/graphviz.js "Source")

-Returns a new graphviz renderer instance on the first element matching the given *selector*.
+Creates a new graphviz renderer instance on the first element matching the given *selector* string.
+If the *selecor* is not a string, instead creates a new graphviz renderer instance on the specified node.

 ### Rendering